 Combine kids and baking mix, and a mess is bound to happen.
 Don't believe me?
 Here is my daughter "carefully" measuring out some baking mix.
 You would think that cracking the eggs for this casserole would be the messy part, but my kids did surprisingly well with that.

-My husband and kids made this sausage breakfast casserole in the morning and then baked it.
-You can also prepare this the night before and refrigerate it, then pop it in the oven in the morning.
+My husband and kids made this make ahead breakfast casserole in the morning and then baked it.

 A girl could get used to this kind of treatment!